icinganalysis/icinganalysis.github.io/content/NACA-TN-3338x.md

 The analysis was also conducted using data from Langmuir and Blodgett, shown in Figure 22 below.
-It is not clear how this was done, as Langmuir and Blodgett did not provide beta curves.
+It is not clear how this was done, as L&B did not provide beta curves.
-I speculate that the Langmuir and Blodgett Em and Theta_max values were used with an assumed cosine relationship as in NACA-TN-2904.
+I speculate that the L&B Em and Theta_max values were used with an assumed cosine relationship as in NACA-TN-2904.

 > ![Beta=pi/2*Em/Theta_m*cos(pi/2*Theta/Theta_m)](images/naca-tn-2904/beta_cos.png)